siddharthaxroy/test/content/news/index.md

 #### 2025:

+12/11/25: Eve co-led a session on projecting NJ children from waterborne lead in their schools alongside The Watershed Institute's JoLynn Moloughney and Jersey Water Works' Heather Sorge at the [Jersey Water Works 2025 Conference](https://www.jerseywaterworks.org/events/annual-conference/2025/).

+{{< figure src="25-12-jww.png" position="center" >}}

-12/09/25: Jennie was a panelist and presented on her ongoing research at the Rural Water Supply Network webinar [*Rapid corrosion of handpumps - can we finally address this issue?*](https://www.rural-water-supply.net/_ressources/documents/default/1-1348-74-1765284752.pdf)
+12/09/25: Jennie was a panelist and presented on her ongoing research at the Rural Water Supply Network webinar [*Rapid corrosion of handpumps - can we finally address this issue?*](https://www.rural-water-supply.net/_ressources/documents/default/1-1348-74-1765284752.pdf) with colleagues from across Europe and Africa.

 {{< figure src="25-12-corrosion.png" position="center" >}}